-Survey: 7 in 10 US Olympic hopefuls favor postponement
+USOPC hears athletes, sees Olympics delay as 'clear' path

-DENVER — Nearly seven in 10 U.S. Olympic hopefuls say they don't think the Tokyo Games will be fair if they are held in July, prompting leaders of the U.S. Olympic and Paralympic Committee to conclude "it's more clear than ever that the path toward postponement is the most promising."
+DENVER — Leaders of the U.S. Olympic team said "it's more clear than ever that the path toward postponement" of the Tokyo Games "is most promising" — a conclusion drawn from a survey in which nearly seven in 10 American Olympic hopefuls say they don't think the games will be fair if held in July.

-The USOPC sent a survey over the weekend to more than 4,000 athletes for details on how the coronavirus pandemic has influenced their training and their feelings about the upcoming games; they received responses from 1,780.
+The U.S. Olympic and Paralympic Committee sent a survey over the weekend to more than 4,000 athletes for details on how the coronavirus pandemic has influenced their training and their feelings about the upcoming games; they received responses from 1,780.

 Sixty-nine percent said they would feel comfortable competing in July if the World Health Organization — one of the groups consulting with the IOC — deemed it safe.
 But virtually that same number — 68% — said they didn't think the Olympics would be fair under those circumstances.

 The best explanation for that has been the massive disruption in training schedules, as athletes prepare for qualifying events this spring and summer.
+Other concerns were over unfair qualifying standards and the undermining of worldwide drug-testing protocols.

 With city and state governments closing gyms and asking people to stay in their homes, fewer than one in 10 of the athletes said they can continue to train without any impact.
 And 65% said that continuing to train and prepare will put their health at risk.